samfolo/autodep/README.md

   excludeNodeModules: true
   ```

-- `enablePropagation` - By default, Autodep will expect the `BUILD` file for a particular Node file to be a direct sibling.
+- `enablePropagation` - By default, _Autodep_ will expect the `BUILD` file for a particular Node.js file to be a direct sibling.
 This is the optimal location for a `BUILD` file when using a build system, as you should only be building the dependencies to absolutely need.
-For existing projects who may have single `BUILD` files responsible for several separate targets, or even several separate directories, you may instead want Autodep to update an existing `BUILD` file which resides further up the file tree.
+For existing projects who may have single `BUILD` files responsible for several separate targets, or even several separate directories, you may instead want _Autodep_ to update an existing `BUILD` file which resides further up the file tree.
 This field allows you to opt in to that behaviour.

-  Note that if this is turned on, Autodep will walk the entire filesystem until it finds a `BUILD` file, then update that file.
-It is recommended not to opt in to this behaviour if you are not willing to stay on top of the scoping and location of BUILD targets; this is especially true when paired with wildcard `glob` matchers in `srcs` fields.
+  Note that if this is turned on, _Autodep_ will walk the entire filesystem until it finds a `BUILD` file, then update that file.
+It is recommended not to opt in to this behaviour if you are not willing to stay on top of the scoping and location of `BUILD` targets; this is especially true when paired with wildcard `glob` matchers in `srcs` fields.
 Defaults to `false`.

   ```yaml
   enablePropagation: false
   ```

-- `onCreate` - This section is where you can specify how Autodep should handle the absence of a pre-existing `BUILD` file, or build rule.
+- `onCreate` - This section is where you can specify how _Autodep_ should handle the absence of a pre-existing `BUILD` file, or build rule.
 This situation occurs often, primarily when creating new files in the project.

   - `fileExtname` - the extension of the `BUILD` file.
 Defaults to an empty string, so a newly created file will be named `BUILD`.
 Setting it to `plz`, for instance, would mean a newly created file would be named `BUILD.plz`.
 Value is completely arbitrary.
   - `fileHeading` - An optional comment which can be left at the top of a newly created file upon creation.
 If a value is set here and in the `onUpdate` section, it will be overwritten on the next update.
 This is defined as a standard multiline string, and is converted into a comment by the extension. useful for `"DO NOT EDIT"`-style comments.